 The success or failure of divorce mediation totally depends on the willingness of the couple to cooperate.
 Here are some tips the partners may follow for successful divorce mediation.

-- Be prepared: Do your homework, and know about the related laws and regulations of the state.
-Gather all the information about the joint assets and keep the paperwork ready.
+- Be prepared: Do your homework, and know about the related laws and regulations of your state.
+Gather all information about the joint assets and keep paperwork accessible.

-- Control the temptation to blame: You might have a thousand things against your partner, but blaming each other will only make the situation worse.
-Have clarity on what you want from the divorce and clearly communicate your needs.
+- Control the temptation to blame: You might feel a lot of resentment and anger toward your have a thousand things against your partner, but blaming each other will only make the situation worse.
+Have clarity abouton what you want from the divorce and clearly communicate your needs.

 - Prepare to handle the triggers: Even though you want the process to be smooth, your spouse might say something out of line.
 Be prepared to handle such situations.
 Would you retort or ignore and show maturity?
-Before sitting down for mediation, make up your mind to handle words or actions that could trigger your emotions.
+Before sitting down for mediation, make up your mind to breathe your way through triggering handle words or actions. that could trigger your emotions.

-- Take some time off: It is not always possible to handle the situation with utmost maturity; after all, you are going through a painful process.
-At any point of time, if you feel that you are going to lose it, take a break, think about your ultimate goal and decide if these minor distractions are worth paying attention to.
+- Take some time off: It is not always possible to handle the situation with utmost maturity; after all, divorce isyou are going through a painful process.
+If at any point, At any point of time, if you feel that you are going to lose it, take a break, think about your ultimate goal, and decide if these minor distractions are worth paying attention to.
 Learn to ignore minor stuff.

-- Be flexible: You must have stepped in with a plan in your mind, but during the mediation process, you could be asked to give up something.
-Instead of staying adamant, evaluate if it falls within your core interests; if it doesn’t, then be flexible enough to let go of it.
+- Be flexible: You might begin mediation with certain expectations,, but during the mediation process, you could be asked to give up something.
+Instead of staying adamant, evaluate how much the issue means to you.; If possible, try tobe flexible enough to let go of it.
 This will help in easing the negotiations and concluding them.

-- Seek help: It could be your friend, your lawyer or a family member.
-Talk to your trusted allies, explain them your plan and take inputs.
-This will give you the confidence to communicate clearly during the mediation process.
+- Seek help: Whether a friend, lawyer, or a family member, . alk to your trusted allies.
+Relay to them your thoughts and accept their input.
+This will give you confidence in asserting your needs clearly during the mediation process.